 Side effects of air pollution

-Some side effects of indoor pollution may be a little worse than the common cold.
+Some side effects of indoor pollution is maybe a little worse than the common cold.
 However, pollution can lead to coma, lung cancer and death if you are exposed over a long period.

 The likelihood is that you encounter at least one harmful chemical in your home every day.
 Even if this is not so you may not yet be safe!
 Using hairspray or air fresheners indoors can release high levels of air pollutants in a very short time.